TwoPizza9621536/Codesnippets/about.md

 ---
 layout: page
 title: About
-description: Licenses for the code.
+description: Licenses for the code snippets and the font.
 ---

 The snippets are license under the MIT license.